cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 _In the main lobby of the Valve offices in July of 2012.
 I'm on the right.
 Leslie Redd and Yasser Malaika, a designer at Valve, are on the left._

-When I returned home, I learned that they wanted to make a short documentary about my classroom.
+<span id="valve-doc" />When I returned home, I learned that they wanted to make a
+short documentary about my classroom.
 I shared the news with my new principal and we set the wheels in motion to allow a film crew to visit my physics classes.
 The pictures I've been sharing of my classroom all came from the documentary effort.
 I feel I need to spoil the ending of this part of the story.
 Before any of you reading this go off to try to find the documentary, you should know that it was never finished and nothing was ever released except for the few pictures and videos included here.

 Leslie and Jeff Unay, one of the filmmakers at Valve I met, started flying out to Nashville to visit my classroom and meet my students in the fall of 2012.